New Construction Homes In Northern VA

 Exactly how we were going to live in a house that was so cold was beyond me.
 Obviously, “Central heat” was not in my vocabulary.

-I also did not know that it would transform into a home in the next several months.
-When it did, I was excited.
+I also did not know that it would turn into a home in the next several months.
+It was exciting.
 Going to the home every few weeks and seeing it transform felt like something special.

 If you remember the first time seeing the inside of a new home, then maybe we share the same fascination.